hydro-project/matchbox/README.md

 `Deref` patterns in `match` for stable Rust.
 Now you can match through `Rc`, `String`, etc.

-`match_deref::match_deref!{...}` is a procedural macro, which allows you to use deref patterns right now in stable Rust.
+`matchbox::match_deref!{...}` is a procedural macro, which allows you to use deref patterns right now in stable Rust.

 For example:
 ```rust